Merneptah: Campaigns

 An inscription on the Athribis Stele, now in the garden of Cairo Museum, declares "His majesty was enraged at their report, like a lion", assembled his court, and gave a rousing speech.
-Later he dreamed he saw Ptah handing him a sword and saying "Take thou (it) and banish thou the fearful heart from thee."
+Later he dreamed that he saw Ptah handing him a sword and saying "Take thou (it) and banish thou the fearful heart from thee."
 When the bowmen went forth, says the inscription, "Amun was with them as a shield."
 After six hours the surviving Nine Bows threw down their weapons, abandoned their baggage and dependents, and ran for their lives.
 Merneptah states that he defeated the invasion, killing 6,000 soldiers and taking 9,000 prisoners.
-To be sure of the numbers, among other things, he took the penises of all uncircumcised enemy dead and the hands of all the circumcised, from which history learns that the Ekwesh were circumcised, a fact causing some to doubt that they were Greek.
+To be sure of the numbers, among other things, he took the penises of all uncircumcised enemy dead and the hands of all the circumcised, from which history learns that the Ekwesh were circumcised, a fact causing some to doubt that they were Greek people.

-There is also an account of the same events in the form of a poem from the Merneptah Stele, widely known as the Israel Stele, which mentions the suppression of revolts in Canaan and makes reference to the supposed utter destruction of Israel in a campaign prior to his fifth year, in Canaan: "Israel has been wiped out...its seed is no more."
-This is the first recognised ancient Egyptian record of the existence of Israel--"not as a country or city, but as a tribe" or people.
+There is also an account of the same events in the form of a poem from the Merneptah Stele, also known as the Israel Stele, which mentions the suppression of revolts in Canaan and makes reference to the supposed utter destruction of Israel in a campaign prior to his fifth year, in Canaan: "Israel has been wiped out ... its seed is no more."
+This is the first recognised ancient Egyptian record of the existence of Israel—"not as a country or city, but as a tribe" or people.
 A newly discovered massive layer of fiery destruction confirms Merneptah's boast about his Canaanite campaign.